VR-Makerspace/vr-makerspace.github.io/README.md

-# VRoom2-site
+# vr-makerspace.github.io
-Official VRoom2 site
+Official website of the first VR Makerspace in Singapore